These articles were written by Dina Glouberman and published on external websites.

 The following articles require a password in order to read them.
-If you have not already registered to obtain the password, please fill in the form at the bottom of this page.
+If you have not already registered to obtain the password, please fill in the form below.
 You will then be emailed the password.

 How to Work with Transformational Imagery